-Thereafter, or on attaining the age of 21 years, not less than £8 2s, per week.
+Thereafter, or on attaining the age of 21 years, not less than £8 11s.
+1d. per week.

-- (a) A depot-hand, other than an adult male, shall be paid 9s. per week in addition to the above rates.
-An adult male depot-hand shall be paid not less than £12 14s.
-3d. per week. - (d) Hand-ironers, press hands, and female spotters shall be paid 7s.
-2d. in addition to the foregoing rates for any week or part of a week so employed. - (e) Sorters and packers (female) and workers employed wrapping goods for delivery to customers shall receive £8 9s.
-2d. per week. - (f) Except as otherwise provided, foremen and forewomen shall be paid a further sum of 14s.
-4d. per week in excess of the rate received by the highest paid worker under his or her charge. - (g) Females shall not be employed on washing-machines at less than the rates for adult male workers.
+(c) A depot hand, other than an adult male, shall be paid 10s. per week in addition to the above rates.
+An adult male depot hand shall be paid not less than £13 6s.
+6d. per week.

+(d) Hand ironers, press hands, and female spotters shall be paid 7s.
+6d. in addition to the foregoing rates for any week or part of a week so employed.

+(e) Sorters and packers (female) and workers employed wrapping goods for delivery to customers shall receive £8 18s.
+5d. per week.

+(f) Except as otherwise provided, foremen and forewomen shall be paid a further sum of 15s. per week in excess of the rate received by the highest paid worker under his or her charge.

+(g) Females shall not be employed on washing machines at less than the rates for adult male workers.

-- (h) Hand-washerwomen shall be paid not less than 7s.
-2d. per week in addition to the foregoing rates. - (i) Casual workers employed for less than a week shall be paid one-third more than weekly rates. - (j) A worker employed as a shirt and collar machinist shall be paid 7s.
-2d. per week in addition to the rates herein prescribed. - (k) Part-time workers who by agreement are employed weekly for a lesser number of hours than those specified in clause 2 hereof shall be paid pro rata of the appropriate weekly rate calculated on a 40-hour week.
+(h) Hand washerwomen shall be paid not less than 7s.
+6d. per week in addition to the foregoing rates.

+(i) Casual workers employed for less than a week shall be paid one-third more than weekly rates.

+(j) A worker employed as a shirt and collar machinist shall be paid 7s.
+6d.

+per week in addition to the rates herein prescribed.

+(k) Part-time workers who by agreement are employed weekly for a lesser number of hours than those specified in clause 2 hereof shall be paid pro rata of the appropriate weekly rate calculated on a forty-hour week.